We cannot consider your application if it does not satisfy all the eligibility criteria.

 - costs incurred in the preparation of a grant application or related documentation

 - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation,

 - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g. academic research, assistance to business, development assistance projects),

-- study tours or activities undertaken by schools where travel by a significant number of students is the principal element of the proposal
+- activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal

 - scholarships to individual students, and

 - completed projects.